BodenmillerGroup/IMCWorkflow/docs/viewers.md

 ## MCD viewer

-The MCD viewer distributed by Fluidigm&reg for **Windows only** allows visualization of individual MCD files.
+The [MCD viewer](https://www.fluidigm.com/products-services/software) distributed by Fluidigm<sup>&reg;</sup> for **Windows only** allows visualization of individual MCD files.
-The user can selectd individual acquisitions (also referred to as regions of interest; ROI) and multiple channels.
+The user can select individual acquisitions (also referred to as regions of interest; ROI) and multiple channels.

-!!! note ""

-    Read more in the [Docs](https://www.fluidigm.com/binaries/content/documents/fluidigm/resources/mcd-viewer-v1.0.560.6-user-guide/mcd-viewer-v1.0.560.6-user-guide/fluidigm%3Afile).

 ## histoCAT